 When there’s business to be had the scratching can quickly turn to clawing and leave some bruises.
 So keep your friends and keep your work, and happily take recommendations.

-Our recommendation is these chartered accountants serving Kingston.
 They will surely help your business as they are qualified accountants who serve startup entrepreneurs, contractors as well as established SME.

 When you’re looking for accountants online, don’t think math.

 Assume (which I know, I told you never to do) any accountant can do basic math skills.
 You’ll need to do some skills testing, but unless you’re hiring for a C level strategic role, there’s no real need to discuss theories of cash handling.
 Make sure you thoroughly test out their handling of a customer service situation, since that skill set is so opposite to the analytical one.